VRossi18/RickAndMortyPortal/README.md

 [![Pipeline](https://github.com/VRossi18/rick-morty-portal/actions/workflows/pipeline.yml/badge.svg)](https://github.com/VRossi18/rick-morty-portal/actions/workflows/pipeline.yml)

 A small **React** app that browses characters from the [Rick and Morty API](https://rickandmortyapi.com/), with a **character detail** view, client-side routing, and a portal-style transition between the grid and the detail screen.
 This repository doubles as a **hands-on sandbox for learning GitHub Actions**: workflows, jobs, GitHub Pages deploy, and keeping `main` green with automated checks.
+It is also a place to **go deeper with the stack** (React, TypeScript, Vite, routing, i18n, testing) and to **experiment with LLM-backed gameplay**—for example a GM or rules assistant grounded in the rules you encode in the app.

 ---

 ## Why this project exists

 The **primary goal** is to get comfortable with **GitHub Actions** in a real (but small) codebase: defining when workflows run, wiring Node and pnpm, splitting work across jobs, publishing static assets to **GitHub Pages**, and failing fast when lint or tests break.
 The UI is the fun part; the pipeline is the lesson.

+Beyond CI/CD, the project is meant to grow a **playable Rick and Morty–inspired RPG loop** where a **large language model** can help run a session (narration, rolls, or structured prompts tied to the character sheet).
+The current **`/rpg`** route is the first slice: point-buy creation, racial modifiers, drawbacks, and live totals—future work can add session UI, sheet export (e.g. JSON), or an API/MCP surface so an LLM can read state and respond consistently within GitHub Pages constraints where possible.

 ### What the pipeline does